Skip to content

 cd /volume1/docker

 Then we are going to instruct Docker Compose to read the file we created and complete the set-up of the container.
-Again type the below and press enter.
+Again type or paste the below and press enter.

 Bash